 Hard water is known to cause build up in pipes, faucets and other water-related equipment due to calcium carbonate deposits and magnesium mineral buildup.
 This leads to less water pressure and flow when taking a shower.
 Soft water leaves no mineral or scale buildup, giving you a healthy water pressure.
 Your tubs and dishes are also free of soap scum.

 With soft water, your laundry equipment such as washing machines, and other water appliances like water heaters perform more efficiently compared to hard water.
 Continue reading about benefits to soft water.

 Is it better to drink hard water or soft water?

 In comparing hard water vs soft water, both soft and hard water are suitable for drinking.
 Hard water is a good source of magnesium and calcium which are essential minerals required by the body.
 This is one advantage hard water has over soft water.
-However, the long-term effect of the minerals in hard water could have a negative effect on your health.
+However, there are more things to consider than just minerals when it comes to making the best choice.

 Is drinking soft water bad for your health?

 Although soft water is safe for drinking, there are some potential health impacts that may arise as a result of drinking water that has been softened.
 Because soft water contains lower concentrations of calcium and magnesium, and higher concentrations of sodium compared to hard water, intake can increase your sodium levels.
 This is something to be aware of if you have high blood pressure.

 Depending on your doctor’s recommendation, you may need to avoid drinking water that has been softened if you have any health issues that call for a low sodium diet or intake.

 Are there disadvantages to having soft water?